m3zh/pipex/README.md

                            -----------------            *duplicated
 ````

-Parent process in pseudo code code will be similar, but it needs a waitpid() at the very beginning to wait for the child to finish her process.
+Parent process in pseudo code code will be similar
+It needs a waitpid() at the very beginning to wait for the child to finish her process
 ````
 # parent_process(f2, cmd2);
 int status;